 But those socialist utopias cannot.

-And as a result, they're losing, literally losing billions of dollars every year because people are saying, you know what, I've had enough of your picking my pocket, and I'm getting the hell out of here.
+And as a result, they're losing, literally losing billions of dollars every year because people are saying, you know what, I've had enough of your picking my pocket and I'm getting the hell out of here.

 Anyway, so she said that before.

-Um here's an interesting development.
+Here's an interesting development.

-Carrie Pickett at the Daily Caller is writing about.
+Kerry Pickett at the Daily Caller is writing about.

-She's such a nice, she's a nice person.
+She's a nice person.

 We love Carrie Pickett on this program.

-Uh great great reporter, nice person.
+Great reporter, nice person.

 Okay, I did not say that.